kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 ??? faq "Answer"
     Open zedwallet and type `export_keys`.
     Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

+#### Q: My Transaction are too slow.
+??? faq "Answer" Fusion Transactions
+Users should do Frequent Fusion transactions in their wallets to make large transactions easier in the long term.
+In CLI WALLET.
+Type 16.
+Hit Enter.
+It will ask Y/n.
+Click Y. You will then see transactions being fused via the wallet.
+This will make it so your coins will be easier to send in large chunks.

 #### Q: How do I send TRTL?